cubiq/ComfyUI_IPAdapter_plus/README.md

 In the picture below I use two reference images masked one on the left and the other on the right.
 The image is generated only with IPAdapter and one ksampler (without in/outpainting or area conditioning).

 <img src="./examples/masking.jpg" width="512" alt="masking" />

+It is also possible to send a batch of masks that will be applied to a batch of latents, one per frame.
+The size should be the same but if needed some normalization will be performed to avoid errors.
+This feature also supports (experimentally) AnimateDiff including context sliding.

 In the examples directory you'll find a couple of masking workflows: [simple](examples/IPAdapter_mask.json) and [two masks](examples/IPAdapter_2_masks.json).